 There is a world that moves at a different speed in Grouper’s music, where an almost static biology emerges, developing at a special cadence, demanding from us an equally special attention.
 We must all be together, close, in Grouper’s music, to share that intimacy.
 “Grid of Points”, released after the celebrated and slightly Portuguese “Ruins”, which will also emerge that night, is the new invitation, like a collection of songs close to the edge, which expose vulnerability, which show the silence and emptiness that remain after subtraction.
 Liz Harris takes another step towards an astounding formal depuration, dropping into the atmosphere the poetic essence in her music, creating a generous space which invites us to connect.

-Born in Porto in 1964, Alfredo Costa Monteiro has lived and worked in Barcelona since 1992, after studying sculpture and installation in the Paris Beaux-Arts under French artist Christian Boltanski.
-Music and sound began to be a part of his artistic production soon after, focusing mainly on accordion and guitar, to then seek the concrete soul in diverse objects for sound pieces, almost always in a low-fi regimen, assumedly fragile and unstable.
-With a vast output on record from the late 90s, solo and in collective projects, Costa Monteiro has several active collaborations with musicians such as Ferran Fages, Ruth Barberán, Michel Doneda or Tim Olive.
-“Shockwave” is his proposal for Semibreve, a semi-acoustic concert for low-fi devices.
+Born in Porto, Alfredo Costa Monteiro is a sound artist, improviser and sound poet who has lived and worked in Barcelona since 1992, after studying sculpture and installation in the Paris Beaux-Arts under French artist Christian Boltanski.
+His sound pieces, all of a low-fi character, have in common an interest for unstable processes, raw materials and simple strategies, but always with a strong phenomenological aspect.
+With a vast output on record from the late 90s, solo and in collective projects, Costa Monteiro has several active collaborations with many musicians, experimental filmmakers or choreographers.
+“Shockwave” is his proposal for Semibreve, an electro-acoustic concert for low-fi devices.

 SØS Gunver Ryberg is a Danish composer and sound artist, with vast merits and awards.
 She performs in several fields and disciplines, with work in theatre, dance, video games and sound installations, all of them mirroring different sonic attitudes.
 Observant of what surrounds her, she uses field recordings as concrete matter for her compositions.
 Through that method, on stage, waving the bodies which are present there, SOS Gunver Ryberg conjures demolishing proposals where intense rhythm avalanches are directed at us, electrifying the body and opening the mind to other spaces and times, challenging some of physics’ fundamental interactions.
 An overwhelming techno feast which will easily leave marks on our memories.